maoertel/graphql-server/README.md

 ## Preparation

-Add an own `db.conf` ot `resources` file with the following properties:
+Add an own `db.conf` file in `resources` with the following properties:

 ```hocon
 db {